RMV-Coder/RMV-Coder/README.md

 Welcome to my GitHub space!
 I'm a BS in Computer Applications – IoT graduate from MSU-IIT, passionate about creating tech that bridges the gap between software, hardware, and real-world needs.

-Whether it’s designing AI-powered security systems, developing robotics with thermal detection, or deploying scalable web apps with Node.js and Next.js — I thrive at the intersection of **code, innovation, and impact**.
+Whether it’s designing AI-powered security systems, developing robotics with object detection, or deploying scalable web apps with Node.js and Next.js — I thrive at the intersection of **code, innovation, and impact**.

 ## 💡 What I Do
 - Full-Stack Web Development (Node.js, Express, React/Next.js, MySQL)